 They come back in with the dossier.

-Now we have the meeting right you have a meeting on January 5th that we now know about with two of the five signatures on the Pfizer warrant.
+They have a meeting on January 5th that we now know about with two of the five signatures on the FISA warrant.

-They're briefing the president of the United States President Obama.
+They're briefing the President of the United States, President Obama.

-Then the FBI comes back in and interviews uh General Flynn again and and there's evidence now that the FBI did not think he was not telling the truth.
+And there's evidence now that the FBI did not think he was not telling the truth.

-They just think he he was confused.
+They just think he was confused.

-That's what that's according to James Comey's own testimony.
+That's according to James Comey's own testimony.

 So this is all happening within months.